Language Theory

 --2--

-Here is a first pass.
-We say: “An expression is either (1) an integer, (2) a negated expression, (3) two expressions with a binary operator between them, or (4) a parenthesized expression.”
+Now, based on what we wrote, let’s try to capture the structure of utterances in prose.
+Here is a first pass: “An expression is either (1) an integer, (2) a negated expression, (3) two expressions with a binary operator between them, or (4) a parenthesized expression.”
 This gives us:

 $\begin{array}{lcl} \mathit{exp} & \longrightarrow & \mathit{digit}^+ \\ & | & \texttt{"–"} \; \mathit{exp} \\ & | & \mathit{exp} \; (\texttt{"+" | "–" | "*" | "/" | "%" | "**"}) \; \mathit{exp} \\ & | & \texttt{"(" }\mathit{exp}\texttt{ ")"} \end{array}$